---

 sourcecategory: sourcecode

-You can stream your logs from your application to Datadog without installing an Agent on your Host.
-Note that using an Agent to forward your logs is recommended as it provides a native connection management.
+You can stream your logs from your application to Datadog without installing an Agent on your host.
+However, it is recommended that you use an Agent to forward your logs as it provides a native connection management.

 const { createLogger, format, transports } = require('winston');